 Using the spirit levels on the camera to make sure it is perfectly level – vertically and horizontally.

 It’s best to start off with a straight and level camera, making sure that all tilts, swings and shifts are also zeroed.
-Most cameras will have detents on the main camera controls so the zeroed settings will just gently click into place.
+Many cameras will have detents on the main camera controls so the zeroed settings will just gently click into place.
+If the camera doesn’t have detents on some controls, there are usually little arrows to line up instead.
 4×5 has very shallow depth of field, so an inadvertently tilted or swung standard, or a camera that is not level can give you strange focus issues.
 It’s much easier to start with everything parallel and perpendicular.
 Also make sure that once you’ve zeroed the camera you lock off all the controls.
 That way you won’t get tilts or swings moving while you focus or vice-versa.

 Step 3.
 Initial Focus and Composition.

-Use your loupe to check that the image on the ground glass is sharp in all the places you want it to be.
-It is usually best to focus wide open then stop down to your working aperture to check you have enough depth of field.
-It is as this point you would use tilts and swings to maximise depth of field.
+It is at this point you would use tilts and swings to maximise depth of field if stopping down by itself isn’t enough.
 Tilts and swings are not that difficult, but would take up too much space to deal with them here.
-So for now let’s assume you don’t have to use them.
+Follow this link if you want to know more about camera movements.
+For now let’s assume you don’t have to use them.
 Once you are happy with focus check the corners of your image to make sure there is nothing creeping into the edge of frame.
 One of the beauties of a large format camera is you can compose your images very precisely, so make sure you take advantage of it.

 Step 5.
 Lock Down the Camera

 Once you are happy with your focus and composition, lock down all the controls on your camera.
 Ideally, you should lock each control after you have finished adjusting it.
 That way you don’t inadvertently move any controls while adjusting something else.
-In reality, you may find yourself adjusting a couple of things at once, like tilt and focus, and will lock both down together once you have finished.
+In practice, you may find yourself adjusting a couple of things at once, like tilt and focus.
+In that case, lock both down together once you have finished.

 Step 6.
 Final Meter Reading.
 Set Aperture and Shutter.
 Close Lens.